Image source: pixabay.com

 - It helps you become more progressive and to create a bond among all employees which can last a lifetime.

-- It helps organization create synergy which helps them create better result and makes them more productive.
+- It helps organizations create a synergy which helps them create better results and makes them more productive.

-- Inclusiveness helps create more love into workplace and reduces competition among each other.
+- Inclusiveness helps create more love in the workplace and reduces competition among each other.
 Thus, the working environment improves a lot.

 - Inclusiveness reduces the toxicity from the working environment and helps people get connected to each other irrespective of their varied cultures, personalities and diversities.